 How does the Fi Mini attach to a collar?

 The Fi Mini uses a clip mechanism that locks onto collar bands between 3/8 inch and 1 inch wide.
 You slide the tracker onto the collar band and it clicks into place.
 No tools needed, and it fits most standard flat collars and harness straps.
-The clip held securely during all our testing activities including running, digging, and roughhousing.
+The clip is designed to stay attached during normal pet activity like running, digging, and play, though owners should check the fit on their specific collar.

 What is the range of the Fi Mini GPS tracker?